Welcome to ACCESS

 1) Complete Collin College admission application.

-2) Obtain College Wide ID (CWID) before applying for ACCESS services.
+2) Obtain College Wide ID (CWID) and Collin email before applying for ACCESS services.

 3) Plan early.
 Complete an ACCESS Application as soon as possible as the process can take up to two weeks.